-Note: tomatoes can grow in hanging baskets, in the ground, or containers.
+Note: tomatoes can grow in hanging baskets, in the ground, or in containers.
 Make sure to support the stalks because once your tomatoes start growing, they can pull the trunk down and even break them.

 To Harvest: Simply pick ripe (red) tomatoes off your tomato plant.
 If you still have tomatoes growing when the first frost comes in the fall, pick ALL your tomatoes and let them ripen inside on a window sill.
 Or make green tomato relish!

 The first time I grew zucchini, I was amazed at how much zucchini one plant produced!
 Unless you love zucchini and want to eat bucket loads of it for weeks, one plant is probably all you’ll need.
 They love water and warm weather.
 I have had great luck planting them in hot areas like rock beds.

 Note: zucchini keep growing until you pick them off the plant, and they can get to be VERY large.

 To Harvest: Zucchini are ready to harvest when they reach the size that you want them to be.
 Simply twist them off the plant, and you’re good to go.

 Conclusion: Easy Vegetables to Grow